kubernetes-sigs/cluster-api-operator/docs/capi-operator-proposal.md

   default configurations in case there is no specific FetchConfiguration defined.
-- `ProviderSpec.Version` should be a valid default version with the "v" prefix as commonly used in the Kubernetes ecosystem; if this value is nil when a new provider is created, the operator will determine the version to use applying the same rules implemented in clusterctl (latest).
+- `ProviderSpec.Version` should be a valid default version with the "v" prefix as commonly used in the Kubernetes ecosystem; this value is required.
-  Once the latest version is calculated it will be set in `ProviderSpec.Version`.
 - Note: As per discussion in the CAEP PR, we will keep the `SecretName` field to allow the provider authors ample time to implement their own credential management to support multiple workload clusters.
 [See this thread for more